What Is Denis Villeneuve's Net Worth?

 Villeneuve's feature film debut was in 1998 when he released "August 32nd on Earth."
 It premiered in the "Un Certain Regard" section at the 1998 Cannes Film Festival.
 The film was selected as the Canadian entry for the Best Foreign Language Film at the 71st Academy Awards but was ultimately not nominated.

-Villeneuve directed his second film, "Maelström," in 2000.
+Denis directed his second film, "Maelström," in 2000.
 It attracted attention at a number of festivals around the world.
 It won eight Jutra Awards and the award for Best Canadian Film from the Toronto International Film Festival.
 His next film, "Polytechnique," was released in 2009.
-It was a black and white film which was shot primarily at the University of Montreal in 1999.
-The film premiered at the Cannes Film Festival and received numerous honors including nine Genie Awards.
+It was a black-and-white film that was shot primarily at the University of Montreal in 1999.
+The film premiered at the Cannes Film Festival and received numerous honors, including nine Genie Awards.
 It was his first film to win a Genie Award for Best Motion Picture.

 In 2010, Villeneuve released his fourth film, "Incendies."
 It premiered at the Venice and Toronto International Film Festivals in 2010 and garnered critical acclaim.
 The film was subsequently chosen to represent Canada at the 83rd Academy Awards in the category of Best Foreign Language Film.
 It was nominated for the award but did not win.
 However, the film did win eight awards at the 31st Genie Awards, including Best Motion Picture, Best Direction, Best Actress, Best Adapted Screenplay, Cinematography, Editing, Overall Sound, and Sound Editing.
 It was also chosen by "The New York Times" as one of the top ten films of the year.